 ![]() |

 Figuring that I was not the only transplanted gardener, I opened my botany texts, bought some Florida-based books, joined the Florida Native Plant Society, and began to research Florida gardening.
-I started writing a more or less monthly column sharing our successes and failures, which were posted online in my Transplanted Gardener website, The Florida Times Union, and then on http://www.floridata.com/, an online plant encyclopedia.
+I started writing a more or less monthly column sharing our successes and failures, which were posted online in my Transplanted Gardener website, The Florida Times Union, and then on http://www.floridata.com, an online plant encyclopedia.
 Many of the columns have been picked up by other organizations such as master gardener newsletters and I was the garden writer for Vero Beach Magazine for several years.
-Now I'm one of the two main bloggers for The Florida Native Plant Society blog and one of several bloggers for The Lawn Reform Coalition blog and the Native Plant & Wildlife Gardens blog.
+Now I'm one of the two main bloggers for The Florida Native Plant Society blog.

 ![]() |